High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Introduction

 Multiple approaches have been considered.
-Amongst them is a more straightforward approach to gradient descent for the design of \ac{PS} constellations has been explored for fibre nonlinearity tolerance \cite{Fehenberger2016Probabilistic,Geller2016Shaping,Renner2017Experimental,Sillekens2018Simple}.
-Similarly, \ac{GS} constellations have been designed for fibre nonlinearity \cite{Sillekens2018Experimental} or laser phase noise tolerance \cite{Dzieciol2020Geometric}.
+Amongst them is a gradient descent for method the design of tailored probability mass functions for \ac{PS} constellations for fibre nonlinearity tolerance \cite{Fehenberger2016Probabilistic,Geller2016Shaping,Renner2017Experimental,Sillekens2018Simple}.
+Similarly, \ac{GS} constellations have been designed for fibre nonlinearity \cite{Zhang2017Design,Sillekens2018Experimental,chen2020analysis} or laser phase noise tolerance \cite{Dzieciol2020Geometric}.
 However, in general, the optimum geometric constellation shape for such a channel is still not known.

 In the case of \ac{GS} constellation design, the complexity dramatically increases with constellation order.
-Both the evaluation of the \ac{MI} function and the calculation of the gradient function scale badly with the number of constellation points, making the optimisation of multi-dimensional and/or high order constellations prohibitively time-consuming.
+Both the evaluation of the \ac{MI} function and the calculation of the gradient function scale poorly with the number of constellation points, making the optimisation of multi-dimensional and/or high-order constellations prohibitively time-consuming.
 A contributing factor in this is the requirement to compute the gradient of the \ac{MI} or \ac{GMI} using exploratory steps, i.e., one \ac{MI} or \ac{GMI} calculation for each constellation point; an already costly calculation whose complexity scales rapidly with the number of constellation points.
 Recent works have proposed the use of orthant symmetry\cite{chen2020analysis}, where only a limited subset of the constellation points are optimised in a single orthant, and the remainder are formed as reflections in the other orthants.
 Although this method greatly simplifies the problem, the design of a constellation within a single orthant still requires a computationally expensive step for every constellation point within the orthant and, therefore, will ultimately severely constrain the maximum order of the constellations that can be designed.